Aaryan-17-ship-it/Aaryan/README.md

 <br>
 ● Instructions for testing
 <br>
-Open Vs code with having an extension .py and then run this code their Before testing the Guessing Number Game, ensure the following:
+1.Open Vs code with having an extension .py and then run this code their Before testing the Guessing Number Game, ensure the following:
  <br>
 The project file (e.g., guessing_game.py) is saved on your computer